Illustration of a residential townhouse in central London

 A Typical Day

-Teenagers in daily reflection group in rehab
+Teenagers sitting together in a daily group discussion

 Daily Reflection

-Adolescents in group programme processing emotions
+Adolescents sitting together in a group programme processing emotions

 Process Group